 Elephant trekking is a big no-no, as well as visiting those parks that exploit the elephants for profit.
 Do your research before visiting an elephant park.
 My tip?
 Head to Elephant Nature Park in Chiang Mai, where you can interact with rescued elephants in a fun and respectful way.

-An aerial way of one of the many white-sand beaches.
+An aerial way of one of the many white-sand beaches in Koh Tao.
 Pure bliss.

 Party lovers can’t miss the Full Moon Party that each month drives tens of thousands to Haad Rin Beach in Koh Phangan.
 Fun is guaranteed!